Heat Wave Safety

 Heat Wave SafetyBefore a Heat Wave

 • Discuss heat safety precautions with members of your household.
-Have a plan for wherever you spend time— home, work, and school—and prepare for power outages.
+Have a plan for wherever you spend time (home, work, or school) and prepare for power outages

 • Know those in your neighborhood who are elderly, young, sick, or overweight.
-They are more likely to become victims of excessive heat and may need help.
+They’re more likely to become victims of excessive heat and may need help.

-• Listen to a NOAA Weather Radio for critical updates from the National Weather Service (NWS).
+• Listen to NOAA Weather Radio for updates from the National Weather Service (NWS)

-• Slow down, stay indoors, and avoid strenuous exercise during the hottest part of the day.
+• Slow down, stay indoors, and avoid strenuous exercise during hot days

-• If you engage in swimming in a body of water, make sure you are water safe.
+• If you go for a swim in a body of water, make sure you’re water safe

 Translate disclaimer